12.3. Polymorphism In Depth

 • typeid(Circle) returns a type_info object that describes the Circle class

-If the two type_info objects are the same, s points to a Circle object and the downcast is safe.
+If the two type_info objects are the same, s points to a Circle object, and the downcast is safe.
 This code will compile even when the classes do not have a polymorphic function, but it will fail to choose a safe downcast (see the downloadable code).

 2. dynamic_cast represents an attempt to cast the pointer to the class named in angle brackets.
 The cast returns nullptr if it fails (indicating an unsafe downcast) or non-nullptr if it succeeds (indicating a safe downcast).
-Note that when performing an actual downcast operation that dynamic_cast<Circle*>(s) is identical in behavior to (Circle *)s.
+Note that when performing an actual downcast operation, dynamic_cast<Circle*>(s) is identical in behavior to (Circle *)s.

 Downloadable code: cast.cpp